ozio/aurora-browser-extension/README.md

 ## WebSocket server

-You can write your own server and start listening on `ws://localhost:1337`, but I also wrote a simple server on NodeJS for debug reasons.
+You can write your own server and start listening on `ws://localhost:1337`, but I also wrote [a simple server on NodeJS](https://github.com/ozio/aurora-websocket-server) for debug reasons.

-How to start it:

-1. Install `node` if you need.
-2. Run `npm install` in project folder.
-3. Run `npm run server`.

 ## Protocol